nthtran/imgop/README.md

 - Retrieve images from an s3 bucket
 - Cache downloaded images to the file system for subsequent renders using `fs-lru-cache`
 - Resize and adjust image quality using parameters added to the querystring
+- Use behind a CDN to cache resized images

 ## Usage